askhelmut/ionic-simple-datepicker/README.md

 ### I18n and i10n

 Check the [momentJS](http://momentjs.com/) documentation for more information on this topic.
 The datepicker will for example change the starting weekday based on the momentJS configuration.

-## Development

-Fetch repository and set up environment

-    git clone git@github.com:marmorkuchen-net/ionic-simple-datepicker.git
-    npm install && bower install

-Start a server on localhost:9000 which is checking your js syntax and running the tests in background after every save.
-You can also open a browser and check the examples here.

-    grunt serve

-To build the source (in dist folder) just run

-    grunt